mrciolino/wiki-backup/timeline.md

   - The party is sent into the Alford castle vault to kill a dreaming beholder.
 [Krorg](/characters/krorg) unsuccessfully uses this opportunity to cause a credit crisis in Alford's bank before [Drakham](/characters/drakham) unleashes bone spiders, causing chaos in Alford.
   - The party retreats to [Saragossa](/locations/Mardun/saragossa), where Krorg organizes a pirate raid to plunder Alford.
   - The party acquires the Deck of Many Things and begins drawing cards.
+  - Spoops pulls a card and acquires Dio the map.
+  - Spoops pulls a card and is teleported away, becoming trapped in a pocket dimension and is only freed when the party finds him.
   - The [Great Pirate Raid](/Events/Pirate-Raid) occurs
   	- [Rathwing](/characters/Rathwing) destroys [Saragossa](/locations/Mardun/saragossa).
   	- [Dave Bones](/characters/Dave-Bones) is killed by the party for the first time, leading to his long lasting vendetta against the party.